From Joomla! Documentation

-To change the permissions for this extension, do the following.
+To change the permissions for users, do the following.

 - Select the Group by clicking its title located on the left.

-- Configure ACL & Optons.
-Users can edit the options and permissions of this extension.
+- Configure ACL & Options.
+Users can edit the options and permissions.

 - Configure Options Only.
-Users can edit the options except the permissions of this extension.
+Users can edit the options exept the permissions.

 - Access Administration Interface.
-Users can access user administration interface of this extension.
+Users can access user administration interface.

 - Edit State.
-User can change the published state and related information for content of this extension.
+User can change the published state and related information.

 - Inherited.
-Inherited for users in this Group from the Global Configuration permissions of this extension.
+Inherited for users in this Group from the Global Configuration permissions.